 Excited to learn more about Suicide Squad: Kill The Justice League?
 It's fair to say that if you're a DC fan, there are a couple of big games to look forward to in the not too distant future.
-Announced at the DC Fandome presentation in 2020, we heard that we'll be getting two superhero and villain games soon.
-This year we have Gotham Knights, and we'll be rounding off 2022 with Suicide Squad: Kill The Justice League.
+Announced all the way back at the DC Fandome presentation in 2020, we've got two major DC games still on the way.
+Gotham Knights (opens in new tab) will be following the Bat Family after Batman's death, while Suicide Squad: Kill The Justice League will have us tagging along villains who also may want Bats dead.
+It's hard being Bruce Wayne.

 When is the Suicide Squad release date?